euceph/photon/README.md

 ## Installation

-photon will be available on the Apple App Store
+photon will only be provided as source code or as a built .ipa file, so installation will be possible through AltStore

 ## Usage